stoppingrobin/Laravel_vue_Dashboard/README.md

-Here’s an expanded version of the text suitable for a GitHub template repository:

----

 # Laravel Project Template with Jetstream, Inertia.js, and Vue.js

 This repository serves as a **starter template** for building web applications using Laravel, Jetstream, Inertia.js, and Vue.js.
 With this setup, developers can quickly scaffold a modern full-stack application that combines the power of Laravel for backend development with the flexibility of Vue.js for the frontend.